cjolowicz/blog/content/posts/hosting-a-hugo-blog-on-github-pages-with-travis-ci.md

 change such as a new post to the live blog requires several steps:

 1. The change is pushed to the `blog` repository.
-2. Hugo is triggered to rebuild the site content in `public`.
+2. Hugo is triggered to rebuild the site content.
 3. The changes are pushed to the `username.github.io` repository.
 4. The repository is deployed to GitHub Pages.

 We will set up continuous integration on the `blog` repository to achieve steps 2 and 3, using [Travis CI](https://travis-ci.com).
-The last step---deploying from `username.github.io` to GitHub Pages---does not require further setup, because the repository is treated specially by GitHub.
+The last step---deploying from `username.github.io` to GitHub Pages---does not require further setup.

 #### Setting up a bot account